-After MBS session deactivation, there are two handling possibilities of the N19mb tunnel used between the UPF and MB-UPF.
+During MBS session deactivation, the MB-SMF keeps the tunnels for data forwarding towards UPFs established.
+Whether the SMF keeps or releases the N19mb tunnel is up to SMF implementation.

-Option 1: the N19mb tunnel is released.
-In this case the SMF need send a ContextUpdate request message towards the MB-SMF to release the tunnel between UPF and MB-UPF.
-At the next time MBS session activation, the SMF notifies the MB-SMF to re-establish the N19mb tunnel if it is needed.
+Option 1: If the SMF decides to release the N19mb tunnel , the SMF sends a ContextUpdate request message to the MB-SMF to release the tunnel between UPF and MB-UPF.
+At the next time of MBS session activation, the SMF sends ContextUpdate request to the MB-SMF to re-establish the N19mb tunnel if needed.

-Option 2: the N19mb tunnel is but the delivery of the data to the UE's PDU session is suspended.
-In this case the SMF notify UPF to drop the received MBS session data.
-At the next time MBS session activation, the SMF notifies the UPF to forward the MBS session data if it is needed.
+Option 2: If the SMF decides to keep the N19mb tunnel but the delivery of the data to the UE's PDU session is suspended, the SMF instructs the UPF to drop the received MBS session data.
+At the next time of MBS session activation, the SMF instructs the UPF to forward the MBS session data if needed.

-Per operator’s policy one of the above two options is selected by the SMF during the MBS session deactivation.
-Also if the N19mb tunnel (of the MBS session) is removed in the UPF, the SMF need send a ContextUpdate request message towards the MB-SMF to report the removal of the N19mb tunnel in the UPF.